-Coronavirus: Trump Speech Creates Chaos; EU Says It Wasn't Warned Of Travel Ban
+Coronavirus: Chaos Follows Trump's European Travel Ban; EU Says It Wasn't Warned

 "The EU disapproves of the fact that the U.S. decision to impose a travel ban was taken unilaterally and without consultation," the heads of the European Union said Thursday, expressing their displeasure with President Trump's plan to block visitors from 26 European countries from entering the U.S.